-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2020.
+The abovementioned standards and interpretations were issued by International Accounting Standards Board ("IASB") and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2020.
 All other standards and interpretations have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by IASB but not yet endorsed by FSC at the date of issuance of the Group's financial statements are listed below:
+(3) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.:

-Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2021
+Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2021 С Classification of Liabilities as Current or Non-current - January 1, 2022 Amendments to IAS 1